OpenStickCommunity/Hardware/Flatbox Rev 5 RGB/Flatbox rev 5 RGB case - Basic/README.md

 The case files were then remixed by SGFDevices: https://github.com/sgfdevices/Bridget/tree/main/Rev%205%20Case%20--%20UNTESTED<br/>
 I have further remixed the files from SGFDevices.<br/>

-The buttons were deisnged from scratch by SGFDevices: https://github.com/sgfdevices/Bridget/tree/main/Buttons
+The buttons were designed from scratch by SGFDevices: https://github.com/sgfdevices/Bridget/tree/main/Buttons